SitecoreUnicorn/Unicorn/README.md

 ## Pitfalls

 * Don't use Unicorn if you have a shared Sitecore database unless only one person is writing changes to it.
 If person A makes changes, then person B syncs to the shared database, person A's changes will be lost because B's disk is the master. **Do not use a shared Sitecore database!**
-* Don't use Unicorn to serialize versioned or workflow-enabled content (e.g. non-developer items).
+* Don't use Unicorn to serialize actively versioned or workflow-enabled content (e.g. non-developer items).
 You can easily have two people create totally different "version 2" (or even v3, overwriting someone else's v2) content on different locations, and merging those is probably not what you want.
 It may be relatively safe during initial development if sharing test content, but be wary.

 ## Manual Installation/Install from Source